MaxGunter99/digital_rubiks_cube/ReadMe.md

 The python code in this project is crafted without the assistance of AI, aiming for optimal performance.
 The primary goal is to solve the Rubik's Cube faster than 30 seconds, and ideally, quicker than it takes to do the Hokey Pokey dance.

+## Runtime Performance
+My algorithm's performance is a critical aspect of this project.
+After extensive testing, I've achieved impressive results:

+**Average Runtime:** The algorithm can solve the Rubik's Cube in an average time of 0.0562 seconds over 1000 runs.

+**Consistency:** The standard deviation of the runtime is 0.0296 seconds, indicating a relatively stable performance with some variability.

+For comparison, a single run of the algorithm can take around 0.2 seconds.
+This demonstrates that the average runtime over multiple runs is significantly lower, highlighting the efficiency and optimization of the algorithm.

+## Detailed Performance Metrics
+To ensure accurate measurement, we utilized the timeit module, which provides precise runtime analysis.
+Here's a summary of the testing methodology and results:

+**Testing Environment:** The tests were conducted in an isolated environment to minimize external interferences.

+**Warm-Up Phase:** A warm-up phase was included to avoid initial setup overhead affecting the results.

+**Number of Runs:** The algorithm was executed 1000 times to gather a comprehensive dataset.

+**Real Time:** 57.21 seconds for 1000 runs.

+**User Time:** 47.33 seconds (time spent executing user-level code).

+**Sys Time:** 1.50 seconds (time spent in the operating system kernel).

 ## Run Commands:
 [Link to Makefile](Makefile)